-- No special constitutional court in Switzerland - Decision of constitutional questions by courts and administrative bodies ("diffuse" system) - Most important restriction on judicial review vis-à-vis federal laws in Switzerland
+- No special constitutional court in Switzerland - All courts and administrative bodies are competent to decide on constitutional questions ("diffuse" system) - Most important restriction on judicial review vis-à-vis federal laws:

 Art.
 190 Applicable law

 The Federal Supreme Court and the other judicial authorities apply the federal acts and international law.